RamziAlaa/ramzi-portfolio/projects/eclimp/eclimp.md

 ![eclimp-showcase](../../.md-media/ezgif-3-35ae26b49a.gif)

-Eclimp is the code-word for a project I made for my narrative game design course.
-Currently, it is a role-playing game with a heavy focus on turn based fighting mechanics.
+Eclimp is the code-word for a role-playing game with a heavy focus on turn-based fighting mechanics.

 ## Basic Programming Structure